-Figure 6.7 presents the percentage of households raising livestock over the last 12 months by district and shows that 69.9% of all households in Ngoma district raise some type of livestock, ranking it third in Eastern Province.
+Figure 6.7 presents the percentage of households raising livestock over the last 12 months by district and shows that 69% of all households in Nyanza district raise some type of livestock.
+This is around the national level but below the rural area average.